 There are slight differences in orthography between the poems previously published in Gairm and those published in this volume.
 For example, in the poem Éiseabhal Stùcach (pp. 38-41), Black has mu d’ chuid bhòidhchid, whereas Gairm has mu d’ chuid bòichead.
 Black writes sìon where Gairm has sian, and where Gairm sometimes hyphenates strings of words, such as sleabhag-nam-fiadh, Black does not.

-Neat, Timothy with MacInnes, John, The Voice of the Bard: Living Poets and Ancient Tradition in the Highlands and Islands of Scotland, 1999.
+Neat, Timothy with John MacInnes, The Voice of the Bard: Living Poets and Ancient Tradition in the Highlands and Islands of Scotland (Edinburgh, 1999: Canongate).